 If you’re looking for a campsite with gorgeous views, I highly recommend the dispersed campsites located at the Paradise Divide in Crested Butte.
 This is a great place to set up camp if you’re looking to stay for a few days and go hiking nearby.
 It is located at a high elevation so it does get pretty cold at night, but I promise it is well worth it.

-Note: These coordinates get you to the trailhead of the Alpine Loop in Ouray, Colorado.
-You’ll have to go up the trail a little ways in order to reach the campsites, so bear that in mind for timing purposes!
+Once you get to the trailhead of the Alpine Loop in Ouray, you’ll have to go up the trail a little ways in order to reach the campsites, so bear that in mind for timing purposes!

 Blue Lakes Trailhead